OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 #### Overview

+Implementing certificate pinning correctly is a challenging task.
+Check the general Networking section for some of the possible pitfalls.

 #### Static Analysis

 The code presented below shows how it is possible to check if the certificate provided by the server reflects the certificate hard-coded  in the application.
 The method below implements the connection authentication tells the delegate that the connection will send a request for an authentication challenge.